 Brassicas could simply be the best deer food God has ever created.
 They have the best protein content, most digestible nutrients and best yield out of any food plot crop that I know of.
 They are typically used for late season attraction or wintertime nutrition because of cold temperatures transforming the plant’s high levels of starch to sugar.
 But be prepared to experience the possibility of several scenarios if you’ve never planted them before.

 Deer may react differently to brassicas in different areas.
 Normally they don’t hit them hard until after a hard freeze or several frosts have occurred.
 However, the first time you plant them since you’re introducing a new plant to the area it may take you a while to battle a learning curve.
 The deer not hitting them right away has happened to me before.
 The first year I planted brassicas on my home property in Minnesota it wasn’t until after Christmas until they started eating them.
-Mother doe has taught her offspring to feed on various food sources throughout the year, and then her off spring teach their offspring, and so on…to feed on acorns this time of year, alfalfa this time of year, corn this time of year, etc. Now, you introduce a plant they have never seen before, that if they have tried it up until the starches convert to sugar it would have been bitter.
-Once they learn what this plant is expect consumption to happen earlier each year.
+Mother doe has taught her offspring to feed on various food sources throughout the year—and then her offspring teach their offspring, and so on—to feed on acorns this time of year, alfalfa this time of year, corn this time of year, etc. Now, you introduce a plant they have never seen before, that if they have tried it up until the starches convert to sugar it would have been bitter.
+Once they learn what this plant is, expect consumption to happen earlier each year.
 Now on my home property they will start to eat my brassicas as early as September.

 They also react differently to this plant in various types of habitat.
 In a “big woods” scenario, where there isn’t a lot of agriculture around, they might eat it as fast as it comes out of the ground.
-For instance, on my Ontario property they won’t let the brassicas mature, they eat them too fast.
-After the first cold temperatures in late August they’ll eat them until they are gone.
+For instance, on my Ontario property, they won’t let the brassicas mature, they eat them too fast.
+After the first cold temperatures in late August, they’ll eat them until they are gone.

-If your property is in an area that does not get cold enough temperatures to trigger a significant response, don’t devote vast acreage to brassicas until you see your herd turn-on to them.
+In an agricultural area, typically they will leave this plant alone until the freeze.
+This, to me as a land manager, is good because it allows me to gain tonnage.
+With bigger plants I can feed more deer for a longer time.
+If your property is in an area that does not get cold enough temperatures to trigger a significant response, don’t devote vast acreage to brassicas until you see your herd turn-onto them.
 If you live in an area where you get cold temperatures during the hunting season I’ve never seen a better magnet for deer.

 Brassicas include many different plant types that whitetails will devour—rape, canola, turnips and radishes are some of my favorites.
-My favorite blends are Maximum, Winter Bulbs & Sugar Beets and our new Deer-RADISH (new for 2013).
+My favorite blends are Maximum, Winter Bulbs & Sugar Beets and Deer-RADISH.
 Brassicas are also included with other plants in Perfect Plot, Premium Perennial (brassicas mixed with perennials), Full Draw, Green PatchPlus and Last Bite (brassicas blended with other annuals).

 Beets can also be lumped in with brassicas, but they are not actually a brassica.
 The sugar beet that we use in Winter Bulbs & Sugar Beets extends the palatability duration of the mix significantly.
 Whitetails relish these just as well as brassicas.

 Even in northern latitudes it is recommended to plant during the late summer.
 Why battle the summer weed cycle for the possibility of a little more yield?
 The yield of a late summer/fall planting is so great anyhow, I wouldn’t suggest the gamble.
-The best planting times would be late July or early August in the north to September in the south.
+The best planting times would be late July or early August in the North to September in the South.
 Even with late summer/fall planted brassicas yields from 12 to 20 tons per acre are common.

 I always preach versatility in a food plot program, but it is important to understand when and how each individual planting should be made use of.
 In my view, it is best to plant a combination of spring plantings and late summer plantings in the north.
 In the south most of your “menu” is planted during the late summer or fall, but a combination of annuals and perennials will also be your best bet under most conditions.